JCSS-PMC/PMC/part-02/wind.md

 For lowest 0.1 $\delta$ or 200 m of the boundary layer only the first term needs to be taken into account {cite}`Harris1980`.
 The lowest height of validity for Eq.{eq}`eq-wind-7`, $d_{0}$, is close to the average height of dominant roughness elements : i.e. from less than 1 m, for smooth flat country to more than 15 m, for centers of cities.
 For $z_{0} \leq z \leq d_{0}$ a linear interpolation is recommended.
 In engineering practice, Eq.{eq}`eq-wind-7` is conservatively used with $d_{0}=0$.

-With respect to the reference (open terrain) exposure, the relation between wind velocities in two different roughness categories at two different heights can be written approximately as (Bietry, 1976, Simiu, {cite}`Simiu1986`):
+With respect to the reference (open terrain) exposure, the relation between wind velocities in two different roughness categories at two different heights can be written approximately as (Bietry, 1976, {cite}`Simiu1986`):

 ```{math}
 :label: eq-wind-8